Lesterpaintstheworld/terminal-velocity/research/technical/ubc_framework.md

 - **Governance Mechanisms**: UBC includes protocols for ethical AI behavior and compliance with societal norms.

 ## Technical Capabilities

+### Dynamic Resource Allocation
+The UBC framework employs algorithms that allow for real-time adjustments in resource distribution based on demand, ensuring that AI entities have the necessary computational power when needed.
+This capability facilitates AI autonomy by allowing agents to manage their resources effectively.

+### Interoperability Standards
+UBC is designed to integrate seamlessly with various AI systems, allowing for collaborative governance and resource sharing across different platforms.
+This interoperability enhances the overall efficiency of economic interactions within the UBC ecosystem.
 The UBC system is equipped with advanced technical capabilities that facilitate effective governance and resource management.
 Key capabilities include:

 1. **Dynamic Resource Allocation**: